My Quiet Kitchen

 We're in the midst of party season, and I can absolutely see these sausages gracing a gorgeous vegan snack board.
 Slice 'em up and serve alongside an assortment of vegan cheeses, veggies, crackers, bread, olives, mustards, pickles, hummus, etc.

-You can also slice these sausage links or crumble them in a food processor, and add them to stir fries, tofu scrambles (like this Cajun Tofu Scramble), pastas, soups, wraps, and sandwiches.
+You can also slice the sausage links or crumble them in a food processor, then add them to stir fries, tofu scramble, pasta, soups, wraps, and vegan sandwiches.

-Of course, these can be eaten straight out of the oven when hot or refrigerated for later use.
-If you plan to use them later, the best way to reheat these seitan sausages is in a hot skillet, briefly in the microwave, or on a grill.
-Reheating seitan in the oven tends to dry it out pretty quickly.
+If you plan to serve later, the best way to reheat these seitan sausages is in a hot skillet with a splash of broth to keep them moist or briefly in the microwave.
+You can also wrap them in foil to keep them moist and toss 'em on the grill!
+Unless wrapped tightly, reheating seitan in the oven tends to dry it out pretty quickly.

 seitan sausages on a cutting board surrounded by spices.